Closed waters in tidal waters

-This page provides information on closed waters in tidal waters.
-For information on freshwater closures, see Closed waters - freshwater areas.
+This page provides information on waters closed to recreational fishing in tidal waters.
+For information on freshwater closures, see Closed waters in freshwater areas.

 Why do we have closed waters?

 Closed waters (regulated waters) prevent people from fishing in certain areas, and these may be:

 - where a population of endangered or threatened species lives

 - where fish congregate during or before spawning

 - where fish may mass or get trapped near artificial barriers and be susceptible to overfishing

 - to separate incompatible uses, e.g. spearfishing in bathing area.

 Fishing is totally prohibited in the following areas: